Marisken Surgery: Treatment, Procedure & Experiences

 What risks, complications, and side effects can occur?

-The Marisken surgery is considered a minor, safe procedure, yet certain complications can occur – as with any operation in the sensitive anal area.
+The skin tag surgery is considered a minor, safe procedure, yet – as with any surgery in the sensitive anal area – certain complications can occur.
 Most are temporary and easily treatable.

 - Common, mostly harmless side effects